-When I have Basil in abundance in the summer, I prepare one of my favorite dishes, which is Cheese Tortellini with a fresh Pesto sauce.
-It taste best with pasta, but is also delicious with crackers or baked potato
+When I have an abundance of fresh Basil during the summer months, I love to prepare one of my favorite dishes, which is Cheese Tortellini served with a vibrant and aromatic fresh Pesto sauce.

 It is known that the traditional Pesto comes from Liguria, Italy, and was apparently first documented in mid 1860’s as follows: